mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

 }
 ```
 The `...` is one component of a parameter pack expansion which allows the `forward` function to be applied to each argument individually.
 Again, pretty nifty stuff!

-#### Control Panel
-One of the

-* Managing simulation with some standard controls
-* Ideas for helpful user interfaces: ToggleButtonGroups and AugmentedButtons

 ## Some Takeaways
 Having worked on projects from fixing small bugs to writing entire components, I've been able to see a good portion of Empirical's web framework.